orlox/stars_2024_2025/docs/src/5_radiative.md

 where brackets denote the units of what is inside.

 So what is opacity?
-Let's stars by thinking of a medium with particles of mass $m$, which interact with passing radiation.
+Let's start by thinking of a medium with particles of mass $m$, which interact with passing radiation.
 We will consider each particle acts as a disk of area $\sigma$ (its cross section), and that all radiation is absorbed when it hits a particle.
 We can now consider a thin slab of material as follows:

 ![asdf](assets/5_radiative/opacity.svg)